limbernie/limbernie.github.io/_posts/2018-06-03-geminiinc-v2-walkthrough.md

 ### Directory/File Enumeration

 Since the site is more secure now, let's take a different approach this time &mdash; fuzzing.
 The tool for such a job is `wfuzz`.
-I like `wfuzz` because it's fast, comes with high quality wordlists, and easy-to-use filters for response code, the number of lines, words, and even characters.
+It's fast, comes with high quality wordlists, and easy-to-use filters for response code, the number of lines, words, and even characters.

 ```
 # wfuzz -w /usr/share/wfuzz/wordlist/general/megabeast.txt -w /usr/share/wfuzz/wordlist/general/extensions_common.txt --hc 404 -t 50 http://192.168.10.130/FUZZFUZ2Z